 “Here the horse is more in the test position.
 What I like in this one is that the left front leg is placed in front of the body because the horse is in front of the rider and there is enough drive in the horse, and that is very important for dressage training, that the horse always has the idea – I can go forward.
 Nice in the top line, inside hind leg is carrying more weight than the pair diagonal front leg.
 Again the nose could be just a bit more on the vertical.”

-“The canter sequence is outside hind leg, diagonal pair, inside front leg, but when the diagonal is a little broken because the inside hind leg is for a short moment, earlier on the ground, then you have the best canter there is.”
+“The canter sequence is outside hind leg, diagonal pair, inside front leg, and the diagonal is a little broken because the inside hind leg is for a short moment, earlier on the ground, then you have the best canter there is.”

 Breeding your own dressage star this season?
 Go to www.ihb.com.au and don’t miss out on the best European bloodlines in the world – and available in Australia